zyprex/FLauncher/README.md

 # FLauncher

-CAUTION: It's an experimental android launcher, read this doc from A to Z !
+CAUTION: It's an experimental android launcher, read this doc from A to Z before start!

 Features:
-- Do actions by fling, multiple touches or hardware connect event actions.
+- Do actions by tap, press, fling, multiple touches or system event changed.
 - Do actions without looking at the screen.
 - A decent app list.
 - Pure text configuration.